Marmare314/lemmify/README.md

 default-theorems("thm-group", max-reset-level: 0)
 ```

-It specifies whats the highest level at which the counter is reset.
+It specifies the highest level at which the counter is reset.
 To manually reset the counter you can use the
 `thm-reset-counter` function.

 ---